I’m asked fairly regularly: “Where do I find past ABPI exam papers?”

 After going back and forth on email answering her questions about what’s in my MCQ Workbooks, I pointed her to the relevant page on the ABPI Exam Toolkit™ that would give her what she needed.
 She could then decide which of these resources would suit her best depending on what she was revising.
 I also made it clear that my MCQs are different from the ABPI’s e-Learning.
-Not only that, but they’re designed to stretch you, since some of them have more than one correct answer.
+Not only that, they s-t-r-e-t-c-h you, since some have more than one correct answer.

 Imagine my surprise then, when she responded:-

 “Unfortunately what I am looking for is previous past paper exam questions.
 That’s it.
 I’ve learnt the units.
 Just need to be tested on the material.
 Thank you for your help.”

 Seems she didn’t know that she wouldn’t find what she was looking for – because as I explained to her, there are no actual past exam papers available from the ABPI.
 Rather, what’s on offer are “mock” exam multiple choice questions – either here in the Toolkit, or in the ABPI’s eLearning.